-Please refer the Risks, Opportunities and Internal Controls section and Notes to the Financial Statements of the Annual Report and the Risk, Opportunities and Internal Controls section of the corporate website for a detailed discussion on the Group's Integrated Risk Management process and the key risks identified in achieving the Group's strategic business objectives
+Please refer the Risks, Opportunities and Internal Controls section and Notes to the Financial Statements of the Annual Report and the Risk, Opportunities and Internal Controls section of the corporate website.

 4.4 Information Technology (IT) Governance

 IT governance stewardship roles are governed through layered and nested committees, cascading from the Board, GEC, GOC, the Group IT Steering Committee and to the Group IT Operations Committee with well-defined roles and responsibilities across the Group with a federated governance structure to cater to the holistic Group-level as well as specific industry level nuances and to ensure empowerment and enablement to act with a singular and more robust governance and policy framework across the Group, whilst being agile and nimble.